 - 2 ball pein hammers for reshaping metal surfaces, riveting, and rounding edges of metal pins and fasteners

-- 1 rubber mallet for shaping mortar beds, or working with timber, soft metal, or tiles
+- 1 rubber mallet for shaping mortar beds, or working with wood, soft metal, or tiles

 - 1 cross pein hammer for shaping and bending unhardened metal, or for shaping brick and stone blocks

-These hammers have great grip and shock absorption that allow you to work comfortably for long periods, and are an excellent size and weight for maximum efficiency.
+These hammers have great grip and shock absorption that let you to work comfortably for long periods and are an excellent size and weight for maximum efficiency.